Our »Hidden Champion« in the Golden Autumn

 • 2023 Portugieser Weißherbst mild 1 liter

-This means that almost all of our Riesling wines from all categories have been awarded a gold medal.
-Yes, Riesling is our expertise - and we are really proud of that.
+This means that almost all of our Riesling wines in all categories have been awarded a gold medal.
+Yes, Riesling is our expertise – and we are truly proud of that.

 We are one of the best wineries in Germany

-https://www.dlg-bwp.de/fileadmin/img/frontpage/verleihung/Bundesehrenpreistraeger-Wein-2024.jpg Photo: Medal Honorary Award of the Federal Ministry of Food and Agriculture Back
+https://www.dlg-bwp.de/fileadmin/img/frontpage/verleihung/Bundesehrenpreistraeger-Wein-2024.jpg Photo: Medal of Honor of the Federal Ministry of Food and Agriculture back

-This rain of medals has qualified us for the top league of the best German wineries.
-This achievement was honoured with the bronze medal in the Federal Honorary Award.
-We would like to share with you the quote with which we were awarded the medals:
+This slew of medals has qualified us for the top league of Germany's best wineries.
+This achievement was recognized with the bronze medal in the Federal Honor Award.
+We'd like to share with you the quote with which we were presented with the medals:

 Yes, that's how it is.